 - 1/3 cup English cucumber cut in pea size cubes

 - 4 oz cream cheese light or Greek yogurt

 - 2 tablespoons fresh dill minced

-- 1/4 cup + an additional 2-3 tablespoons of skim milk
+- 1/4 cup skim milk + an 2-3 tablespoons more skim milk

 - Using an oven-safe skillet, drizzle olive oil into the pan and warm over medium heat.